chrisgrieser/nvim-chainsaw/README.md

 	-- Appearance of lines with the marker visuals = {
-		icon = "󰹈", ---@type string|false as opposed to the marker only used in nvim, thus nerdfont glyphs are okay signHlgroup = "DiagnosticSignInfo", ---@type string|false
+		-- as opposed to the marker only used in nvim, thus nerdfont glyphs are okay icon = "󰹈", ---@type string|false

+		signHlgroup = "DiagnosticSignInfo", ---@type string|false
 		signPriority = 50,
 		lineHlgroup = false, ---@type string|false